andria009/beginningPythonForTextProcessing/README.md

-# Begining Python for Text Processing
+# Beginning Python for Text Processing

 This repository contains the slides, code, and required texts of my talk [“Taming The Python for Text Crunching”](presentation.pdf).
 The target audience are people new to Python programming and Text processing.